Check Out These Shops for Cute and Cool Japanese Souvenirs!

 Address: Shinjuku Mylord 2F, 1-1-3 Nishi-Shinjuku, Shinjuku-ku, Tokyo-to

 These shops in Shinjuku Mylord are filled with Japanese-style goods that are the perfect place to search for gifts for friends or yourself.

-The main building is filled a wide variety of trending items and accessories, particularly for women’s fashion, and there is also a number of restaurants and cafés for enjoying a meal.
-Along Mosaic St…
+Shinjuku Mylord is filled with a wide variety of trendy items and accessories, particularly women.
+There is also a number of restaurants and cafés inside as well.
+Along Mosaic Street, which connects t…

 - 1-1-3 Nishi-Shinjuku, Shinjuku-ku, Tokyo